 New HVAC systems, flooring, appliances, roofs, structural problems, or windows can easily take profits from 10% to 0% (or worse).
 You gotta be prepared for if/when those happen.

-Your interest rate will be about .50 – .75% higher on an investment property than on a primary residence.
+Your interest rate will be about .75 – 1% higher on an investment property than on a primary residence.
+If you don’t move into the property, make sure to account for that.

 Your renters will be paying down your mortgage for you as well, but be careful in counting this towards profits/income.
 On a $200k mortgage, you’ll pay it down about $10k in 3 years of payments.
-Remember that you only realize those earnings that when you sell or refinance.
-Both of those are expensive.
+Remember that you only realize those earnings when you sell or refinance.
+Both of those can be expensive.

 Even if you are turning a profit, owning a rental property can limit your ability to buy additional property.